How Much Does A Floor Buffer Cost? 6 Factors That Influence Price

 The right machine for your facility is not the one with the cheapest purchase price, but the one that delivers the best payback period and return on investment (ROI).
 It is important to note that a machine with a higher initial cost may be the cheaper option over its lifetime.

-Choosing a floor buffer that has a warranty on parts or comes with in-service training and support will allow you to recoup your initial investment in a shorter amount of time than if you selected the cheapest machine with no warranty or training.
+Choosing an industrial floor buffer that has a warranty on parts or comes with in-service training and support will allow you to recoup your initial investment in a shorter amount of time than if you selected the cheapest machine with no warranty or training.
 A cheaper machine may not have the same useful life or provide a warranty on parts which will otherwise cost you more in repairs, unplanned equipment downtime, and lost worker productivity in the long run.

-EBP has a large selection of buffers and other janitorial cleaning equipment to help solve your cleaning challenges and bring cost efficiencies to your operation.
+EBP has a large selection of professional floor buffers and other janitorial cleaning equipment to help solve your cleaning challenges and bring cost efficiencies to your operation.
 If you have a question about which floor buffer would be the right investment for your facility, let an EBP Equipment Specialist help.
 Our Team begins by understanding your needs and desired outcomes so we can suggest the best equipment choices for you.
 We guide you through the decision-making process to ensure you make the right purchase.

 After any equipment purchase, our Team provides delivery, set-up, and in-service training.
 EBP also offers customized maintenance programs to ensure you get the most out of your equipment investment.